 In education news, the top government official overseeing student loans has stepped down amid mounting controversy over her agency’s ties to marketers and lenders.
 Theresa Shaw’s resignation as head of the Office of Federal Student Aid comes as lawmakers have opened probes into the personal and financial ties between industry, university and government officials.
 The Education Department admitted last month companies may have improperly mined a national database of student borrowers to obtain marketing information.

-And finally, in health care news, a new study shows U.S. hospitals are charging uninsured patients two and a half times more than patients with health insurance.
+And in healthcare news, a new study shows U.S. hospitals are charging uninsured patients two-and-a-half times more than patients with health insurance.
 The gap has steadily increased over the last two decades but has seen an even sharper jump since the Bush administration took office.
 The study appeared in the medical journal Health Affairs.